OogFarma Partners with NecstGen for Cleanroom Rental Collaboration Supporting Patient Safety and Efficiency of Ophthalmic Therapy in the Netherlands.

 The remarkable ability to alter a cell’s identity through induced reprogramming and transdifferentiation has ushered in a new era of science.

-However, it must also recognize the challenges that lie ahead.
+However, it must also recognise the challenges that lie ahead.
 We can overcome these obstacles through collaboration, dedication, and continued advances and fully harness the potential of cellular reprogramming.

 At NecstGen, we are at the forefront of pioneering CGT research.
 To learn how we can help with your development and manufacturing of stem cell and gene therapies, reach out to discuss your challenges.